WeTune/WeTune-code/README.md

 * antlr 4.8  *(Generate tokenizer and parser for SQL AST)*
 * Microsoft SQL Server 2019 *(Evaluate the usefulness of rules)*

 z3 and antlr library have been put in `lib/` off-the-shelf.
-Please use to deploy the other environment.
+You can follow the steps of the script below to set up your environment.

 ```shell
 click-to-run/environment-setup.sh
 ```

-On the AWS machine, all requirements have been deployed.

 ### Compilation